 The first Waldorf School opened with 175 children in grades 1-8 and Steiner wanted his teachers-in-training to be aware that they wouldn’t have too many years to teach the older ones, especially, with his new methods.
 Alison points out that this is a great reminder that we want to prepare our (older) children to be able to adapt to different environments.
 Waldorf is not meant to be a permanent bubble!

-All of this leads Steiner to remind his teachers of “a golden rule: to teach economically.”
+All of this leads Steiner to remind his teachers of the aim of Waldorf education: “a golden rule: to teach economically.”

 One of my favorite Steiner quotes comes from Steiner’s lectures collected in Soul Economy: Body, Soul, and Spirit in Waldorf Education (lectures given in 1921-1922).